 Here, I have an example of a sweeper named Hazari.
 It is a story of pre-independent India.
 Hazari belonged to a sweeper caste from Bilari town in Moradabad district.
 His entire family did the job of cleaning.
 When he was a young man, Hazari got a job as a cook in the house of an English officer.
 Imagine, even today, in the 21st century, a Hindu does not accept food cooked by a Dalit, while then an English family was eating food prepared by a sweeper.
 In essence, this is religion.
 After Independence, the English officer took him to England.
 There, he converted to Christianity, married an English woman and became an English gentleman.
 Today, in the third or fourth generation after him nobody may even be aware that they belong to the sweeper community.
 But in India the caste label remains even if someone becomes the President of India.
 That Hazari wrote an autobiography.
 Dalit author Dr Dharamvir discovered it accidentally during the course of his research in a library in England.
 Sheoraj Singh Bechain published a brief report about this discovery in the literary magazine Hans.

-Another reason for RSS’s animosity towards Muslims and Christians is religious conversion, which has spoilt the Hindutva game plan.
+Another reason for RSS’s animosity towards Muslims and Christians is religious conversion, which has thrown spanner in the works of the Hindutva game plan.
 The mission of conversion of the Dalit castes has dried up the roots of Hindutva and, in order to revive these roots, RSS has adopted an aggressive stand against the Muslims and the Christians on conversion.